Changes to UpGuard risk categories and scoring August 2024

 To deliver more accurate and actionable insights into your external risks, we are updating our categorization of risks detected from external scanning and the algorithm used to generate an organization’s overall and category scores.

-These changes will go live during the week commencing 12 August 2024.
+These changes went live during the week commencing 12 August 2024.

 Currently, our findings are grouped into five categories: Website, Email, Network, Phishing and Malware, and Brand and Reputation.
 We are expanding this to include: